simpleanalytics/blog/_posts/content-jujutsu.md

 ## Ethics.

 A common thing many people say at this point is: “Let them look, I don’t have anything to hide.”
-If you say this, you’re probably right and you probably missed the whole point.
+It's understandable but then you probably missed the point.

-Because this point is not about you.
+Because this point is not about you as a person.
 It is also <span style="text-decoration:underline;">not</span> about friends who buy gifts for each other.
+They have fair and equal means to get infromation from each other.
 This point is about how organizations can spy on humans to exploit them.
-It’s about giving and having a real choice for privacy.
-About protecting our human rights from organizations who want to violate these rights for profit.
+It’s about giving and having a real choice for privacy protecting our human rights from organizations who want to violate these rights for profit.

 <div class="canvas">
   <img loading="lazy" src="https://blog.simpleanalytics.com/images/2021-9article2/hidedesk.jpg" alt="Hiding behing your desk" />
 </div>
 <p class="caption">You shouldn't do this.</p>

-The argument “let them look, I don’t have anything to hide” implies that if people cannot look at you, you _do_ have something to hide… But isn’t this completely the _opposite_ way of looking at the problem?!?!?
+The argument “let them look, I don’t have anything to hide” implies that if people cannot look at you, you _do_ have something to hide… But isn’t this completely the _opposite_ way of looking at the problem?

 It puts the blame on the watched, instead of the watcher.